A predator-prey model with age-structured role reversal

 \subsection{Finding limit cycles}

 Periodic coexistence attractors exist at parameter values where the coexistence equilibrium is unstable.
-Periodic attractors, or limit cycles, are fixed points of Poincare maps on appropriately chosen Poincare sections.
-As a Poincare section for the discretized age-structured model \eqref{eq:Xnum}--\eqref{eq:Y2num}, we choose the hyperplane in $\mathbb{R}^{N_2+2}$ $X = X^*$, where $X^*$ is the first component of the unstable coexistence equilibrium.
-The Poincare map $G: \mathbb{R}^{N_2+1}\rightarrow\mathbb{R}^{N_2+1}$ maps the point where a trajectory of \eqref{eq:Xnum}--\eqref{eq:Y2num} crosses the Poincare section to the next crossing in the same direction.
+Periodic attractors, or limit cycles, are fixed points of Poincar\'e maps on appropriately chosen Poincar\'e sections.
+As a Poincar\'e section for the discretized age-structured model \eqref{eq:Xnum}--\eqref{eq:Y2num}, we choose the hyperplane in $\mathbb{R}^{N_2+2}$ $X = X^*$, where $X^*$ is the first component of the unstable coexistence equilibrium.
+The Poincar\'e map $G: \mathbb{R}^{N_2+1}\rightarrow\mathbb{R}^{N_2+1}$ maps the point where a trajectory of \eqref{eq:Xnum}--\eqref{eq:Y2num} crosses the Poincar\'e section to the next crossing in the same direction.
 The point of intersection is found using time integration of \eqref{eq:Xnum}--\eqref{eq:Y2num} and linear interpolation.
-The fixed points of the Poincare map are found using the Levenberg-Marquardt nonlinear solver (\cite{NoceWrig06}, Section 10.3).
+The fixed points of the Poincar\'e map are found using the Levenberg-Marquardt nonlinear solver (\cite{NoceWrig06}, Section 10.3).
 The objective function for the Levenberg-Marquardt method is defined as $f(U) = \tfrac{1}{2}\| U - G(U)\|_2^2$.
 The Jacobian of $U- G(U)$ is found using forward differences similar to \eqref{eq:Jk}.
 The Levenberg-Marquardt method reliably found limit cycles, while Newton's method failed to do so in our settings because it required warmer starts than it was practical for us to provide.

 The limit cycles for the ODE system were found similarly.
 Long-time integration found the limit cycles for the DDE system.